Submodular Hypergraph Partitioning: Metric Relaxations and Fast Algorithms via an Improved Cut-Matching Game

-In the balanced case, $R_3$ captures a constant fraction of the vector embedding's variance. $R_3$, a set of short vectors, also captures a large fraction of the total volume $\vmu(V)$ via Markov's inequality.
-One can subsequently expect that random projection coupled with a search for a balanced sweep cut will work as a bulk of the vectors are well separated from one another.
-The balanced case analysis is thus very similar to the analysis of SDP-based approximation algorithms for balanced separator.
-In fact, it is simpler as one does not need to bound the conductance of such a cut.
-We leave the proof of the following lemma to Appendix~\ref{sec.appendix.cut-strategy.good}.
+\paragraph{The balanced case} In the balanced case, the set $R_3$ of short vectors captures a constant fraction of the vector embedding's variance and a large fraction of the total volume $\vmu(V)$ via Markov's inequality.
+One can subsequently expect that random projection coupled with a search for a balanced sweep cut will work as a bulk of the vectors will be well separated from one another.
+The balanced case analysis is thus very similar to the analysis of SDP-based approximation algorithms for balanced separator~\cite{orecchia2012balanced_separator}.
+In fact, it is simpler as one does not need to bound the conductance of such a cut and so we leave the proof of the following lemma to Appendix~\ref{sec.appendix.omitted.separated}.